jordancodes221/smoking-status-tracker/README.md

 ![](images/trackingapp.png)

-*Note: Many patients share the same name as one of their parents (who is also a patient), so the birth year is used to distinguish between them
+*Note: Many patients share the same name as one of their parents (who is also a patient), so the birth year is used to distinguish between them.

 The user is notified when they successfully store a new patient's information: